stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-I mean, actually, to be honest, thinking of that, the other favourite bits was genuinely working with the guests 'cause they were all great.
+I mean, actually, to be honest, thinking of that, the other favourite bits was genuinely working with the guests, 'cause they were all great.

 #### TIM

 They were all great.
 So great.
 And I think, I think we'll be seeing some more familiar faces in season three and maybe some new ones?
 I'll never tell...
 I mean, yes.
-Probably. __[fading out]__ Like we're probably gonna...
+Probably. _(fading out)_ Like we're probably gonna...

 #### BEN